EU Targets Tiktok, Other Apps Over AI Risk To Elections

 The formal probe against AliExpress, on the other hand, gives Brussels the power to dig deep into the platform's internal documents, processes and to take testimony.

-Such level of action against a company, depending on the outcome, potentially exposes it to DSA fines running up to six percent of a platform's global turnover, or even a ban in egregious cases.
+Such level of action against a company, depending on the outcome, potentially exposes it to DSA fines running up to 6 per cent of a platform's global turnover, or even a ban in egregious cases.

 European Commission officials said the focus on generative AI and how major platforms were handling it stemmed from concerns on how it might be used to influence voting in June EU elections.